OBSERVABILITY PLATFORM

 Manage metric pools

-In the Metrics Quotas page of the Chronosphere Observability Platform web app, you can review current and preview potential impacts to your quota allocations by pool.
+In the Metrics Quotas page of Chronosphere Observability Platform, you can review current and preview potential impacts to your quota allocations by pool.
 Use this feature to shape and plan your pool sizes and future usage.

 Pool allocations

-You can define pool allocations either as a percentage (percent_of_license) or as a fixed value (fixed_values) in Data Points Per Second (DPPS).
+You can define pool allocations either as a percentage (percent_of_license) that applies to all pools for all licenses, or as a fixed value (fixed_values) in data points per second (DPPS) for individual licenses.
 Any remaining capacity within each license is allocated to the default pool, after subtracting the sum of allocations across pools for that license.

 You can specify any combination of percent_of_license and fixed_values for each license dimension.
 However, all pools within a license dimension must use the same units.
 For example, if matched writes uses percent_of_license, all pools must use that unit for matched writes.
 Similarly, if persisted writes uses fixed_values, all pools must use fixed value for persisted writes.